estuary/flow/site/docs/reference/working-logs-stats.md

 ### Shard information

-Each `stats` document begin with data about the shard processing the transaction.
+A `stats` document begins with data about the shard processing the transaction.
+Each processing shard is uniquely identified by the combination of its `name`, `keyBegin`, and `rClockBegin`.
 This information is important for tasks with multiple shards: it allows you to determine whether data throughput is evenly distributed amongst those shards.